US can talk to North Korea if it halts tests - Tillerson

 SEOUL/MANILA: U.S. Secretary of State Rex Tillerson held a door open for dialogue with North Korea on Monday, saying Washington was willing to talk to Pyongyang if it ended a series of recent missile test launches.

-Tillerson's comments, made at a regional security forum in Manila, were the latest U.S. attempt to rein in Pyongyang's nuclear and missile program after months of tough talk from U.S. President Donald Trump.
+Tillerson's comments, made at a regional security forum in Manila, were the latest U.S. attempt to rein in Pyongyang's nuclear and missile programme after months of tough talk from U.S. President Donald Trump.

 The U.N.
 Security Council on Saturday imposed its toughest round of sanctions yet against Pyongyang over its two intercontinental ballistic missile tests in July.